-The cannulation is usually performed via right jugular vein.
+The cannulation is usually performed via the right jugular vein.
 This position allows the patients to stay awake and move around with the mobile ECMO system.

 The cannulation with double lumen cannula should be performed with fluoroscopic guidance.
 When the cannula passes the right atrium, it is associated with risks of malpositioning of the cannula and right ventricular perforation.
-Cannulation may be performed with transoesphageal echocardiography.
+Cannulation may be performed with transoesophageal echocardiography.

 - malpositioning of the cannula

 - 1. Gothner M, Buchwald D, Strauch JT et-al. The use of double lumen cannula for veno-venous ECMO in trauma patients with ARDS.
 Scand J Trauma Resusc Emerg Med.
 2015;23 (1): 30. doi:10.1186/s13049-015-0106-2 - Free text at pubmed - Pubmed citation